filecoin-project/lotus/documentation/en/install-lotus-arch.md

-# Installing Lotus on Arch Linux
+# Arch Linux Instructions

-Install these dependencies for Arch Linux.
+These steps will install the following dependencies:

 - go (1.13 or higher)
 - gcc (7.4.0 or higher)